-Si Six Months Ended Year Ended December 25, 2009 June 27, 2008 (in thousands) June 29, 2007 Capital expenditures \$ 2,248 \$4,871 \$29,115 \$15,569 principally consisted of investments in equipment in our manufacturing facilities.
-Over the next four fiscal quarters, we expect to purchase additional equipment for our manufacturing facilities.
+Nine Months Ended Year Ended March 26, 2010 June 27, 2008 ds) June 29, 2007 Capital expenditures \$ 7,213 \$4,871 \$29,115 \$15,569

+Our capital expenditures for fiscal 2008 principally consisted of costs associated with the construction of Pinehurst Building 5 in Thailand, which was completed in May 2008.
+Our capital expenditures for fiscal 2009 principally consisted of investments in equipment in our manufacturing facilities.
+Over the next four fiscal quarters, we expect to purchase additional equipment for our manufacturing facilities, including in anticipation of our construction of Building 6.
 We also intend to upgrade our IT systems, our enterprise resource planning systems, software and hardware, and our other infrastructure.
 In addition to capital expenditures, we have certain future cash needs for our planned increases in sales, marketing, promotional and workforce expenses.